Tracing Your Family's Roots May Soon Get A Lot More Expensive

 USCIS documents can be especially important for populations in the U.S. affected by discriminatory immigration laws, Carl says.
 These groups include Japanese-born residents who were denied citizenship until after World War II and people of Chinese descent who were subject to immigration and citizenship restrictions between the 1870s and the 1950s.

-Carl and colleagues have created a website with more information on the files USCIS has, the proposed fees as well as how to comment.
+Carl and colleagues have created a website with more information on the files USCIS has, the proposed fees, as well as how to comment.

 She says she first learned about the value of immigration documents when doing research on her own family.

 "My grandfather came to this country as a child and became a citizen," she says.
-"But in the 1960s, my grandfather had no idea where his Certificate of Naturalization was.
+"But in the 1960s, my grandfather had no idea where his certificate of naturalization was.
 He wanted a copy of it that had his name on it.
 And he also needed to prove how old he was to Social Security so he could start collecting his benefits."

-Because he'd come from Eastern Europe as a child, Carl's grandfather did not have a birth certificate, so in order to prove his age, Carl found letters in his file from the St. Louis school board saying that he started first grade at age 7.
+He'd come from Eastern Europe as a child and Carl's grandfather did not have a birth certificate, so in order to prove his age, Carl found letters in his file from the St. Louis school board saying that he started first grade at age 8.

 "It gave the name of the school that he attended.
 These are little things, but it gave me this insight into a person as a child," she says.
 "You realize they had this whole life that they lived.
 So these records are one way to take a peek back into a different part of our immigrant ancestors' lives."